openedx-unsupported/devstack/docs/devstack_faq.rst

 If making a patch to a named release, you should pull and use Docker images which were tagged for that release.

-Changing LMS/Studio settings
+Changing LMS/CMS settings
 ----------------------------

-LMS and Studio (a.k.a.
-CMS) read many configuration settings from the container filesystem in the following locations:
+LMS and CMS read many configuration settings from the container filesystem in the following locations:

 - ``/edx/etc/lms.yml``
-- ``/edx/etc/studio.yml``
+- ``/edx/etc/cms.yml``

 Changes to these files will *not* persist over a container restart, as they are part of the layered container filesystem and not a mounted volume.
-However, you may need to change these settings and then have the LMS or Studio pick up the changes.
+However, you may need to change these settings and then have the LMS or CMS pick up the changes.

-After changing settings, you can restart the LMS/Studio process without restarting the container by running the following on your host machine:
+After changing settings, you can restart the LMS/CMS process without restarting the container by running the following on your host machine:

 .. code:: sh

    make dev.restart-devserver.lms     # For LMS
-   make dev.restart-devserver.studio  # For Studio/CMS
+   make dev.restart-devserver.cms  # For CMS

 What is DevPI and how does it affect Devstack?
 ----------------------------------------------

-LMS and Studio use a devpi container to cache PyPI dependencies, which speeds up several Devstack operations.
+LMS and CMS use a devpi container to cache PyPI dependencies, which speeds up several Devstack operations.
 See the `devpi documentation`_.

 .. _edxops Docker image: https://hub.docker.com/r/edxops/